-Section Option Description Select Preseed T emplate Click and select the template that you want to use for this configuration.
-The list of templates that appear depends on the previously selected platform under Source Media .
+Section Option Description Select Preseed Template Click and select the template that you want to use for this configuration.
+The list of templates that appear depends on the previously selected platform under Source Media.
 Template Data Root Password Specify the root password for this configuration.
-If you want to disable root login for the target system, select Disable root login .
-NOTE: If yo All of these ou choose the server template, this is the only option that appears. options are available with the desktop template.
-User Account To add a new user account using this method, select Create User Account .
-Any user accounts that are created this way are granted sudo access.
+If you want to disable root login for the target system, select Disable root login . se the server template, this is the only option these options are available with the desktop User Account To add a new user account using this method, select Create User Account .
+Any user accounts that are created this way are granted sudo access .
 Provide the full name, user name, and password for the account.
 Time Zone Select the time zone for the target system.

-Time Zone Server Specify the host name of the applicable time zone server.
+Section Option Description Time Zone Server Specify the host name of the applicable time zone server.
 Language Select the locale for the target system.
-Desktop GUI Select the graphical user interface that you want to use on the target system: GNOME Desktop Environment , or KDE Desktop Environment , as applicable.
+Desktop GUI Select the graphical user interface that you want to use on the target system: GNOME Desktop Environment, or KDE Desktop Environment, as applicable.
 NOTE: For Ubuntu GNOME and KDE desktop deployment, the repository URL must be enabled.